Privacy Notice for Student Personal Data

 11. How long is personal data retained by the University

-Personal data will be retained for 6 years after the end of the relationship with a student if they enrol on a programme but there are a number of exceptions:
+Most other personal data relating to you will be retained for 6 years after you have left the University (or after the end of the relationship between you and the University) but there are a number of exceptions, for example:

-- Certain medical information must be retained for longer periods
+- certain health-related information must be retained for longer periods;

-For those applicants who do not enrol, their personal data will be held for 1 year after the end of the application cycle that they have applied in before being destroyed.
+If you are an applicant who does not enrol, your personal data will be held for 1 year after the end of the application cycle during which you applied and will then be destroyed.

-To access the University’s Retention and Disposal Policy which sets out the length of time that the University’s records are retained please click the link below:
+The University’s full Retention and Disposal Policy sets out the length of time that the University’s records are retained for.

 12. Your rights